 - Compensation for Limited Mobility

-If you are like me and have limited shoulder mobility, it will be very important to stretch on a daily basis.
+If you are like me and have limited shoulder mobility, stretching on a daily basis will be critical to improving your range of motion and ultimately your swing plane.

-In this video I will go over several stretches that will help you loosen up your shoulders and improve your swing forever.
+In this video, I walk through several targeted stretches that will help loosen up your shoulders and unlock better positions in your golf swing for good.

 (Be sure to check with your doctor before doing the stretches in the video.)